-This page includes frequently asked questions about being a creator of copyright-protected works, and about copyright in publishing and conducting research.
+This webpage includes frequently asked questions about being a creator of copyright-protected works, and about copyright in publishing and conducting research.

 Yes.
-Copyright can expire (e.g., the “life plus 50” rule) and works will then become part of the Public Domain.
+Copyright protection eventually expires and works will then become part of the public domain.
 Material in the public domain may be freely copied without permission or payment of royalties.
 There is also an important exception to the rights of copyright owners known as fair dealing.
 The fair dealing exception in the Copyright Act attempts to balance the rights of the copyright owner with the needs of others, such as students and researchers, who require access to copyright-protected materials to pursue their studies and research activities.

 This depends on any contracts that you may have signed with the publisher of your work.
-If you retained copyright in the publishing contract, you can distribute your work (as well as give or withhold permission for others to do so) at your discretion.
-If you have signed copyright over to a publisher, then permission must be acquired from the publisher for the copying and distribution of your work unless the use of the work is covered by an existing license or an exception in the Copyright Act such as the fair dealing exception.
+If you retained your copyright in the publishing contract, then you can distribute your work as well as give or withhold permission for others to do so.
+If you have transferred your copyright over to a publisher, then your ability to distribute your work will be more limited.
+Before you sign a publication agreement, it is highly recommended that you ensure the agreement allows you to distribute your work for teaching, research and other scholarly purposes.

 To assist authors in retaining their copyright when publishing a journal article, the Canadian Association of Research Libraries (CARL) has put together a brochure with some practical tips for negotiating publishing contracts as well as an addendum that authors can try to add to their contracts with publishers.
 The brochure also includes some information that would be helpful for negotiating contracts with book publishers.